Jobs in Italy With Work VISA 2024 – Apply Now

 2. How much does Italy pay per hour?

 Average hourly gross pay for employee jobs in Italy, 2011–2019 The statistic shows the average hourly gross salary for employee jobs in Italy from 2011 to 2019.
-According to data, the average hourly pay increased from 15.9 euros in 2011 to 17.2 euros as of 2019.
+According to data, the average hourly pay increased from 15.9 euros in 2011 to 17.2 euros in 2019.
 31

 3. Who is eligible to work in Italy?